rifath95/LoRA-finetuning/README.md

 **Finetuned Model**
 ```
-Why is pride dangerous?:ANSWER:Pride may courage honour in the hearts of men.:END:
+Pride may courage honour in the hearts of men.:END:
 ```

 ---